Vonng/pigsty/docs/INSTALL.md

 ./install.yml # install pigsty according to pigsty.yml
 ```

-Then you will have a pigsty singleton node ready, with Web Services on port `80` and Postgres on port `5432`.
+A pigsty singleton node will be ready with Web Services on port `80` and Postgres on port `5432`.

 [![asciicast](https://asciinema.org/a/566220.svg)](https://asciinema.org/a/566220)